LoganMunoz16/library-database-front-end/README.md

 # Library Database Front End
 This was the final project in my Netcentric Computing course, CSC 3221.
+April 2021 - June 2021.

 We were tasked with using HTML, potentially CSS, and JavaScript to create a mock library API on a node.js runtime environment.
 The API uses Mongoose to interact with a MongoDB database, and supports various functions such as adding books or authors, searching for a book or an author - whether by title or id, and modifying a book or an author.